Here’s a question for you. What is your favorite social media platform these days? Are you using Facebook as much as you used to?

 But when it comes to “organic reach,” on Facebook, the Internet is full of theories and conspiracies.
 One thing we are ignoring in all this transformation is “data.”

-Around the corner of 2014, when digital marketers were in the process of understanding the new trend of digital marketing, they had no choice left then to start molding their marketing plans to “Pay to Play” model.
+Around the corner of 2014, when digital marketers were in the process of understanding the new trend of digital marketing, they had no choice left then to start molding their marketing plans to the “Pay to Play” model.
 And just when everyone’s favorite king “Content” was about to have the throne, it was auctioned off to the highest CPM bidder!

 According to BuzzSumo research, “The average number of engagements with Facebook posts created by brands and publishers has fallen by over 20% since January 2017.”